 A monitoring-only platform creates a dependency on the agency to produce all content separately.
 This is not inherently disqualifying if the agency has a strong content team, but it does mean the platform is a dashboard, not a delivery tool.
 The agency should price the platform accordingly (it is a cost center, not a revenue multiplier) and understand that scaling beyond 5 to 10 clients will require proportional content team growth.

-If the platform cannot demonstrate that published content actually changed AI search engine responses, the agency has no proof of value beyond "we published X articles this month."
+If the platform cannot show how AI search engine responses changed after content went live, the agency has no proof of value beyond "we published X articles this month."
 Clients will eventually ask "is this working?" and "we published 15 articles" is a weaker answer than "your brand now appears in ChatGPT responses for 12 of your 20 priority queries, up from 3 when we started."

 How to Evaluate: Trial Checklist